Meet The Team – Seb

-Name and job: Seb Coulthard, Polar Historian & Education Coordinator
+Seb Coulthard, Polar Historian & Education Coordinator

-From: Worcestershire, England (where they make the famous sauce no one can pronounce).
+I just From: Worcestershire, England (where they make the famous sauce no one can pronounce).

 What is your background/education/field of study?
 As a kid, I was inspired by my grandfather and father to become an aircraft engineer.
 When I turned 19, I joined the Royal Navy as an aircraft engineering apprentice.
-During my 19 years’ service in the Armed Forces, I was fortunate to get my Certificate of Competence to Supervise Aircraft Maintenance Afloat and a degree in Aerospace Engineering.
+During my 19 years of service in the Armed Forces, I was fortunate to get my Certificate of Competence to Supervise Aircraft Maintenance Afloat and a degree in Aerospace Engineering.

 How did you first get interested in Antarctica?
 When I joined the Royal Navy, I was introduced to such characters as Captain Scott and Sir Ernest Shackleton amongst other notable leaders.
 The way in which these two men managed their teams on expedition were taught to young sailors as part of ‘Leadership and Command Courses’ prior to being promoted into positions of responsibility.
 I went through that process and soon after being promoted as Petty Officer, I was deployed to South Atlantic, thrust into the breach, in charge of a team of 9 engineers and a single Lynx helicopter aboard an air defence destroyer (HMS Manchester)

 Have you been to Antarctica?
 My trip to the sub-Antarctic was in 2009 aboard HMS Manchester, a Type 42 Destroyer of the Royal Navy.
-During that deployment my ship was ordered to visit South Georgia, quite frankly considered my most of the crew as the equivalent of going to desolate island in the middle of nowhere.
+During that deployment my ship was ordered to visit South Georgia, quite frankly considered by most of the crew as the equivalent of going to a desolate island in the middle of nowhere.
 We weren’t too thrilled about it.
 So, I asked my mother-in-law to send me some reading material for what was potentially going to be a long and boring trip.
 In all her wisdom, she sent me a copy of Sir Ernest Shackleton’s account of the Endurance expedition – a tome of over 300 pages.
 After 2 days sailing towards this remote island, I recall lying in bed reading the book and thinking “My God, I can’t believe men did this!
 Where has this book been all my life?!”.
-As soon as my ship arrived at the abandoned whaling station of Grytviken, I rushed up the ladder, open the hatch only to be blinded by the sunlight.
-As a blinked and put on my sunglasses, I couldn’t quite believe what I was seeing.
-It was like Himalayas, rising from the ocean, surrounded by pristine snow and blue icebergs, fur seals and penguins dancing in the water.
-I was blow away by the beauty of the place, made all the more special by the fact that the main protagonist of the story I had just read was buried in Grytviken.
+As soon as my ship arrived at the abandoned whaling station of Grytviken, I rushed up the ladder and opened the hatch only to be blinded by the sunlight.
+As I blinked and put on my sunglasses, I couldn’t quite believe what I was seeing.
+It was like the Himalayas, rising from the ocean, surrounded by pristine snow and blue icebergs, fur seals and penguins dancing in the water.
+I was blown away by the beauty of the place, made all the more special by the fact that the main protagonist of the story I had just read was buried in Grytviken.
 After standing beside Ernest Shackleton’s grave, I made a promise to myself, that I would return to explore the island, and that I would return with others.
-In 2013, I returned to South Georgia aboard a full-scale replica of Shackleton’s lifeboat, the James Caird, having sailed 830 nautical miles from Elephant Island, the subject of a Discovery Channel documentary titles ‘Shackleton: Death or Glory’.
+In 2013, I returned to South Georgia aboard a full-scale replica of Shackleton’s lifeboat, the James Caird, having sailed 830 nautical miles from Elephant Island, the subject of a Discovery Channel documentary titled ‘Shackleton: Death or Glory’.

 What is your favourite Antarctic animal?
 It has to be the Humpback Whale.
-There is something very humbling about being in a small boat when suddenly one of the largest mammals in the world rises out of the water besides you and blows its nose!
+There is something very humbling about being in a small boat when suddenly one of the largest mammals in the world rises out of the water beside you and blows its nose!
 Being showered in a fragrant fishy smelly is worth the trouble in order to see the rainbow created over its fluke as it dives to top up of daily meal of 1.5 tons of krill!

 What do you love about your job at PL?
 It has to be the people, it’s always the people.
 PL has an amazing office team; expedition staff and their agents and partners are good people too.
-There is something very special about working with like minded people who share your passions.
+There is something very special about working with like-minded people who share your passions.